port-labs/port-docs/docs/guides/all/automatically-approve-action-using-automation.md

 This automation configuration:

-- Triggers when a new run of the "request_permissions" action is created
+- Triggers when a new run of the "request_permissions" action is created.
-- Checks if the requested permission type is "ReadOnly"
+- Checks if the requested permission type is "ReadOnly".
-- If the condition is met, it automatically approves the request via Port's API
+- If the condition is met, it automatically approves the request via Port's API.

 ## How It Works